-There is something rather addictive about a brioche: a goodness so subtle, it makes me wonder if the guy or gal who uttered the phrase "je ne sais quoi" for the first time ever was tucking into a brioche at the time.
+There is something rather addictive about a brioche: a goodness so subtle, it makes me wonder if the femme or homme who uttered the phrase "je ne sais quoi" for the first time ever was tucking into a brioche.

 Ingredients